Alzheimer's & Dementia Chairs

 Dementia can be caused by various factors such as brain injury, infections, and neurodegenerative disorders, and is more common in older adults.
 The World Health Organisation says that Alzheimer’s Disease is the most common form of dementia and may contribute to 60-70% of cases.

 The symptoms of dementia can vary depending on the type of dementia and the individual.
-Some common symptoms include memory loss, difficulty with language and communication, changes in mood and behaviour, disorientation and confusion, and problems with reasoning and judgement.
+Some common symptoms include memory loss, difficulty with language and communication, changes in mood and behaviour, disorientation and confusion, and problems with reasoning and judgement

 In the early stages, individuals may experience mild forgetfulness, difficulty finding words, or trouble completing tasks.
 As the disease progresses, the symptoms become more pronounced, and may include significant memory loss, confusion about time and place, and difficulty with basic activities of daily living, including basic motor functions.